Pensions and Divorce

 This is usually because the information will be needed when deciding how to treat your pension rights as part of a divorce or dissolution settlement.
 Your benefits may have an Earmarking Order or a Pension Sharing Order applied to them.

-You may be asked for specific information about your LGPS benefits for divorce/dissolution purposes.
-You or your solicitor should contact the pensions team for specific information including an estimate of the Cash Equivalent Transfer Value (CETV) of your pension rights.
-Please note if a solicitor does contact the pensions team we require a signed document from the member to confirm that information may be given.
+You or your solicitor will need to get in touch with us to ask for information.
+This will include an estimate of the Cash Equivalent Transfer Value (CETV) of your pension rights.
+Please note, if your solicitor contacts us, we will need a signed document from yourself to confirm that the information may be given.

-A CETV quotation is normally free, however there may be a cost if you or the court requires it within 3 months of the initial request, or to produce a CETV where there is no entitlement to a CETV i.e. less than 2 years scheme membership, or where an additional CETV quotation based on same dates or based on different dates is requested.
+A CETV quote is normally free, however there may be a cost if you or the court need one within three months of the initial request.
+A cost may also apply if you ask a CETV where there is no entitlement to one i.e. you have less than two years scheme membership, or where more than one date is asked for.

-Upon receipt of a Pension Sharing Order, and providing all the relevant information has been received for the Order to be implemented, the Pensions Team has 4 months to make the adjustment of the pension in payment, beginning with the later of:
+When we receive a Pension Sharing Order, and if all the information has been received for the Order to be implemented, we have four months to make the adjustment of the pension in payment, beginning with the later of:

-• the day on which the Order takes effect; or
+• the day on which the Order applies

-• the first day on which the Order is received.
+• the first day the Order is received.

-The Pensions Team try to implement an Order as soon as it has been received, however where this is not possible due to payroll deadlines the Order will be implemented the following month and your pension reduction calculated from the date the Order was given.
-This may mean a backdated reduction will be applied to your pension following the receipt of the Pensions Sharing Order.
+We try to put in place an Order as soon as it has been received.
+Where this is not possible because of payroll deadlines, the Order will be put in place the following month.
+Your pension reduction would be worked out from the date the Order was given.
+This may mean a backdated reduction will be applied to your pension when we receive the Pensions Sharing Order.